Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Be concise, clear and relate to the criteria for outstanding performance.

-Are there other ways to recognise colleagues that are performing well?
+How can I recognise colleagues that are performing well?

 A Recognition Award provides a great way for line managers to celebrate colleagues who are working hard to support the University and deliver successful outcomes.
-It can be used where the contribution is not sufficiently outstanding or sustained over a long rough period to justify a nomination for an ACE award.
+It can be used where the contribution is not sufficiently outstanding or sustained over a long enough period to justify a nomination for an ACE award.

 Who can I contact if I have any questions?